List of lawsuits involving X Corp.: Advertisers antitrust case

-In August 2024, X Corp. sued the food giants Unilever and Mars Inc., private healthcare company CVS Health, and renewable energy firm Ørsted - along with trade association World Federation of Advertisers (WFA) for allegedly conspiring to withhold "billions of dollars" in advertising revenue.
+In August 2024, X Corp. sued the food giants Unilever and Mars Inc., private healthcare company CVS Health, and renewable energy firm Ørsted, along with trade association World Federation of Advertisers (WFA), for allegedly conspiring to withhold "billions of dollars" in advertising revenue.
 WFA-subsidiary Global Alliance for Responsible Media (GARM) was also named in the lawsuit resulting in its shutdown while all efforts were put in a defense in court.

 Days later, US district judge O'Connor recused himself from the case without providing an explanation.
 The case was reassigned to Judge Kinkeade.
-A NPR report drew scrutiny to judge O'Connor's investment in Tesla, Inc. Judge Kinkeade also recused herself in December without explanation.
+An NPR report noted judge O'Connor's investment in Elon Musk's company Tesla, Inc. Judge Kinkeade also recused herself in December without explanation.

 In October 2024, X Corp. dropped Unilever from its lawsuit after a settlement agreement was announced.
-Unilever subsequently rejoined X.
+Unilever subsequently re-established its X social media account.

 Between November 2024 and February 2025, X Corp. added several companies to the list of companies facing boycott allegations, namely Twitch in November 2024 and Nestlé, Abbott Laboratories, Colgate-Palmolive, Lego, Pinterest, Tyson Foods and Shell in February 2025.